Jpja/Python-FFmpeg-Bulk-Tools/README.md

 2) Downsize videos to email attachment size with command `resize-video.py --height 480 --crf 26 --fps 20`.
 (Tested on same input file, reduced by 96%)

 ### Resize Image
 `resize-image.py` by default re-encodes image.
 Set height and/or width to force new resolution.
-Optional can set `fitbox=1` to keep aspect ratio while neither height nor width can be more than specified.
+Optionally, set `fitbox=1` to keep aspect ratio while neither height nor width can be more than specified.
 ##### Examples
 1) For a website you want all images to be exactly 600x400 pixels.
 Run command `resize-image.py --width 600 --height 400 --fitbox 0`.
 2) The same above, but you want this only applied to files ending with x.jpg.
 Run command `resize-image.py --file x.jpg --width 600 --height 400 --fitbox 0`